-While standard monochrome and colour cameras record intensity and wavelength, the Linea ML is available as a polarization camera that captures intensities of multiple polarization states.
-This renders polarization imaging much more sensitive.
+While standard monochrome and colour cameras record intensity and wavelength, the Linea ML is available as a polarisation camera that captures intensities of multiple polarisation states.
+This renders polarisation imaging much more sensitive.
 It enables acquisition of contrast rich images to detect nonvisible properties such as birefringence, stress, film thickness, and surface roughness.
 Therefore it's particularly suited for objects that are difficult to distinguish otherwise.
-Costly and complex hardware solutions can be avoided by using a polarization camera as part of a conventional imaging setup.
-The integration of polarization imaging allows the improvement of the overall production reliability and quality of customers.
+Costly and complex hardware solutions can be avoided by using a polarisation camera as part of a conventional imaging setup.
+The integration of polarisation imaging allows the improvement of the overall production reliability and quality of customers.

 Teledyne DALSA Linea ML

 The Teledyne DALSA Linea ML represents the next generation of multiline cameras.
 It is based on a quadlinear CMOS architecture for high speed monochrome and colour image acquisition.
 The imaging capabilities are mono, mono dual channel HDR, colour/multispectral (RGB/NIR) and polarisation depending on the filters and camera firmware of the particular model.
 There is a choice between a 4k version with 10 µm pixel size and 8k and 16k models with 5 µm pixels.

 It differentiates from previous generation cameras by features like the high resolution tri-linear colour at high line rates, a fibre optic interface, a smaller size, less weight, reduced noise and reduced power consumption.
 It offers spatial correction on a subpixel level as well as parallax correction.
 The precise alignment is a precondition for perfect synchronisation and independent start/stop exposure per line for time-division multifield imaging.

 Reasons to select the Teledyne DALSA Linea ML